kent-map/kent/wartime/README.md

 ##
 **[Sir Winston Churchill ](/20c/20c-churchill-chartwell)**

-- author: Martin Watts
+- author: Michelle Witham

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/2/2a/Richborough%2C_1917._A_Cross-channel_Ferry_by_John_Lavery.jpg)

-Built in secret, the old Roman port of Richborough, was chosen for redevelopment during the first world war to supply the army for its 'last stand'.
+War-time Prime Minister Winston Churchill has several connections to Kent.
+Most importantly he was a resident of Kent, living at Chartwell, a country house near Westerham.

 ##
 **[Secret Wartime Tunnels](/20c/20c-secret-tunnels)**

-- author: Martin Watts
+- author: Brooke Altringham

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/2/2a/Richborough%2C_1917._A_Cross-channel_Ferry_by_John_Lavery.jpg)

-Built in secret, the old Roman port of Richborough, was chosen for redevelopment during the first world war to supply the army for its 'last stand'.
+The secret network of underground tunnels at Dover Castle were vital in the Evacuation of Dunkirk and in key deception operations of the Second World War.